Erich von Manstein: Early life

-Manstein was born Fritz Erich Georg Eduard von Lewinski in Berlin, the tenth son of a Prussian aristocrat and artillery general, Eduard von Lewinski (1829–1906), and Helene von Sperling (1847–1910).
+Manstein was born Fritz Erich Georg Eduard von Lewinski in Berlin into the noble Lewinski family, the tenth son of a Prussian aristocrat and artillery general, Eduard von Lewinski (1829–1906), and Helene von Sperling (1847–1910).
 His father's family had Kashubian ancestry and was entitled to use the Brochwicz coat of arms (Brochwicz III).
 Hedwig von Sperling (1852–1925), Helene's younger sister, was married to Lieutenant General Georg von Manstein (1844–1913); the couple was unable to have children, so they adopted Erich.
 They had previously adopted Erich's cousin Martha, the daughter of Helene's and Hedwig's deceased brother.

 Manstein's biological and adoptive fathers were both Prussian generals, as were his mother's brother and both his grandfathers (His paternal grandfather, Albrecht Gustav von Manstein, had led a corps in the Franco-Prussian War of 1870–71, and maternal grandfather, Oskar von Sperling, was the chief of staff of First Army).
 Sixteen relatives on each side of his family were military officers, many of whom rose to the rank of general.
 Paul von Hindenburg, the future Generalfeldmarschall and President of Germany, was his uncle; Hindenburg's wife, Gertrud, was the sister of Hedwig and Helene.

 Manstein attended the Imperial Lyzeum, a Catholic Gymnasium in Strasbourg, from 1894 to 1899.
 Then he entered the cadet corps.
 As a cadet, Manstein was reported to be intelligent and capable.
 In March 1906, after six years in the cadet corps in Plön and Groß-Lichterfelde, he was commissioned into the Third Foot Guards Regiment (Garde zu Fuß) as an ensign.
 He was promoted to lieutenant in January 1907 and in October 1913 began the three-year officer training programme at the Prussian War Academy.
 However, Manstein only completed the first year of the programme, as when the First World War began in August 1914 all students of the academy were ordered to report for active service.
 He never completed the remainder of his general staff officer training.